mikependon/RepoDB/README.md

 ## Important Attributes

-Below are some of the important attributes that is a part of the package and you will easily leverage being a user of this library.

 | Attributes            | Description                                                                                                                                                                                            |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Easy-To-Use**       | The operations were all implemented as extension methods of your IDbConnection object.
 For as long your connection is open, any operations can then be called against your database.                   |